-Broken black tea is widely planted in Yunnan Province, Guangdong Province, Hainan Province and Guangxi Province, and it's mainly grown for export.
-Broken black tea is classified into various types according to its shape, including tablet tea, fanning tea and dust tea.
+Broken black tea is widely planted in the provinces of Yunnan, Guangdong, Hainan, and Guangxi, and it's mainly grown for export.
+Broken black tea is classified into various types according to its shape, including tablet tea, fanning tea, and dust tea.

 Black tea is a tasteful beverage with potential health benefits.
-You'll wind up with a tea that's too bitter and strong to drink if you're not familiar with the basic techniques.
-Here are five steps to make a perfect cup of black tea.
+You'll end up with a tea that's too bitter and strong to drink if you're not familiar with the basic techniques.
+Here are five steps to make a perfect cup of black tea:

-Before making a cup of black tea, you're supposed to get a clean tea set (such as a kettle and cups), tea and water prepared.
+Before making a cup of black tea, you're supposed to get a clean tea set (such as a teapot, faircup, and cups), tea, and a kettle of boiling water prepared.

-Measuring Out the Water and Tea into the Cup/Kettle
+2. Measuring Out the Tea Into the Cup/Teapot

-Measure out the desired amount of black tea leaves (3 to 5 grams) and put them in the cup.
-If a kettle is used, you’re advised to infuse 80% of the water into the kettle.
+Measure out the desired amount of black tea leaves (3 to 5 grams for 150 to 250 ml of tea) and put them in the cup or teapot.

-Boiling Water and Pouring it into the Cup/Kettle
+3. Boiling Water and Pouring It Into the Cup/Teapot

-Steep the tea leaves for 2 to 3 minutes; then you're highly advised to observe the red soup and smell its fruity fragrance.
+Steep the tea leaves for 2 to 3 minutes.
+Then you're highly advised to observe the red infusion and smell its fruity fragrance.